History

 What perfume did Queen Elizabeth wear

-Our late Sovereign never needed a particular scent to stand out or be noticed as her presence in this world was by far the greatest in the world.
+Our late Sovereign never needed a particular scent to stand out or be noticed; her presence in this world was by far the greatest.

-Nether the less, the Queen wanted to wear a scent for all of her duties and events that she attended so let’s take a look at what perfume our beloved Queen wore.
+However, the Queen wanted to wear a scent for all of her duties and events, so let’s take a look at what perfume our beloved Queen wore.

-According to Vogue Magazine, one of Queen Elizabeth’s favourite scents was Guerlain L’Heare Bleue.
-A scent that was first created way back in 1912.
+According to Vogue Magazine, one of Queen Elizabeth’s favourite scents was Guerlain L’Heare Bleue, which was first created in 1912.

-Around $126.00/£108.00 from their website is a pretty reasonable price some may say, especially for someone as high profile as Her Majesty.
+Some may say that $126.00/£108.00 from their website is a pretty reasonable price, especially for someone as high-profile as Her Majesty.

-Other places such as eBay will have a variety of prices so it’s worth taking a look.
+Other places like eBay will have various prices, so it’s worth checking them out.

 When you click on links to various merchants on this site and make a purchase, this can result in this site earning a commission.
 Affiliate programs and affiliations include, but are not limited to, the eBay Partner Network.